GLOBAL MARKETS-Stocks higher, safe-haven U.S. debt slides

 "The current gap between the German and French composite PMI indices is unprecedented," said Ken Wattret, chief euro zone economist at BNP Paribas.

-That gap helped lift German bond prices to a three-week high, a move supported by Spanish data showing another record high unemployment rate and a rising tide of bad bank loans.
+That gap helped lift German bond prices to a three-week high, a move supported by Spanish figures showing another record high unemployment rate and a rising tide of bad bank loans.

 CHINA TURNS

-Investors in British stocks shrugged off worries about Europe and focused on the better Chinese manufacturing data and its implications for mining companies.
-That pushed London's FTSE 100 up 1.09 percent.
+Investors in British stocks shrugged off worries about Europe and focused on the better Chinese data and its implications for mining companies.
+That pushed London's FTSE 100 up 1.08 percent.

+China's HSBC flash purchasing managers' index rose to 51.9 in January, a two-year high, signaling a rebound in manufacturing and confirming a recovery in growth in the world's second-largest economy was on track.

-The growing confidence in the pace of China's economic recovery helped keep Brent crude oil above $113 a barrel and copper rose to $8,115 a tonne.
-Gold was priced at $1,672.36 an ounce.
+The growing confidence in the pace of China's economic recovery helped keep Brent crude oil above $113 a barrel and copper at $8,099 a tonne, while gold slipped to $1,670.14 an ounce.

 In the currency markets, the yen posted steep losses across the board after three days of gains, hurt by Japan's record trade deficit and comments from a Japanese economic official saying the government has no problem with the dollar hitting 100 yen.